MGM Northfield Park

 MGM Northfield Park (previously Hard Rock Rocksino Northfield Park) is a racino in Northfield, Ohio, U.S.A., a community near Cleveland.
 Northfield Park conducts more than 200 harness racing nights each year.
-It is owned by Vici Properties and operated by MGM Resorts International.
+It is owned by Vici Properties, and currently operated by MGM Resorts International, with operations due to be sold to the private equity firm Clairvest Group in 2026.
+The racino was formerly operated by Hard Rock International from 2013 to 2018.

 History

 Originally constructed in 1934, Northfield Park racetrack was originally known as Sportsman Park, with a focus on midget car racing.
 After 20 years as a successful car racing facility, interest began to wane and in 1956, Sportsman Park was demolished to make way for what would eventually become one of the nation's premier harness racing tracks under the leadership of Carl Milstein, a well known real estate developer and businessman.
 Carl Milstein purchased the track in 1972.

 The tracks' top race, The Battle of Lake Erie, has featured some of the greatest pacers in history including Jaguar Spur, Gallo Blue Chip, Falcon Seelster and Riyadh. in 2007, the race was won by World Champion Maltese Artist, driven by Brett Miller in a world record time of 1:49.4 for the mile.